Skip to main content

 How should CROs run forecast governance each week?

 Run a weekly governance cycle that reviews variance, not vanity metrics.
-Forecast quality improves when teams trace changes back to concrete deal events.
+Forecast quality improves when teams trace changes back to concrete deal events instead of relying on end-of-quarter explanations.

 A practical cadence: